dbouwman/solution-plan/readme.md

     - callbacks may be used to indicate progress, but this should not be pushed deep down the stack.
 The outcome of a process should be returned to the caller via Promise resolution/rejection only.
 - asynchronous functions (i.e. which make web requests), must return `Promises`.
 - when calling asynchronous functions, caller must depend on the `Promise` resolution/rejection only.

+#### Few, "thin" Classes
+There are a few places where we will use `Class` in situations where having internal state is beneficial.
+However, these classes will be very "thin" in that their methods will simply delegate out to functions.
+Internal state should be minimized.

 #### Release Optimization
 - Solution.js should be quick to release for any developer w/ correct access (npm + gh)